HewlettPackard/oneview-monasca/ovm-serverlist/README.md

 ## About

-The ovm_serverlist is a Node Discoverers Plugin identify which are the nodes in OpenStack's Compute that are associated with OneView and inform this to oneview-monasca.
+The ovm_serverlist is a node discoverer plugin that identifies what are the nodes in OpenStack's Compute that are associated with OneView and inform them to oneview-monasca.

-It process a file looking for interested nodes.
+It process a file looking for nodes of interest.
 To work properly this driver requires a yaml file with the mac address of each node to be monitored.
 That yaml has a set of mac addresses to be processed by the ovm-serverlist.
 If the mac address belongs to a machine that is associated with